slowernews/wisdom-tldr/README.md

 > *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

 ===
-###On relationships

-Relationships are based on [trust](#on-trust-and-reputation).

-> *'Forget those who forget you.'*

-> *'The people that want to stay in your life, will always find a way.'*

-> *'If you are lonely when you are not alone, you are in bad company.'*

-> *'A great relationship is about finding the similarities and respect the differences.'*

-> *'Never love anyone that treats you like you're ordinary.'*

-===
 ###On priorities and focus

-Big wins first.
+RULE: Big wins first.
 Then the details.

 > *'Concentrate your forces' -- Robert Greene (23rd law of power)*